bondus/KlipperToolboard/README.md

 * Serial pins removed, not very useful anyway
 * Fan/heater connectors tweaked to be able to fit JST XH, screw terminals or Molex KK connectors.
 * Added a micro-USB connector for easier flashing and possibly other features.
 The board is not powered from USB.
-* Switched to an STM32F106, mainly to allow for a proper bootloader and flashing over USB.
+* Switched to an STM32F103.
+Mainly to allow for a proper bootloader and flashing over USB.
 Or even over CAN if I develop a custom bootloader.
 With many boards it would be very nice to be able to bulk flash them all at once over CAN.

 I have done thermal stress testing of the board.
 It can run a big stepper at 1.5A, board attached very close to the hot stepper with no forced airflow and 25C ambient.
 The driver reaches 90C (measured with a probe) but does not shut down due to overheating.
 The entire board heats up as designed to act as a heatsink, most inner and outer copper layers are groundplanes to spread the heat.